 The West Chilcotin offers many varied recreational opportunities for everyone's taste.
 Whether you want activity or relaxation, you will find it here.
-The area has hiking trails, horse riding, flight seeing, fishing, boating, etc. and is the gateway to the Great Bear Rainforest, where bear watching & mountain hiking is spectacular.
+The area has hiking trails, horse riding, flight seeing and boating.

 REST and RELAXATION

 Enjoy the peace and quiet of spectacular natural surroundings.
 Sit and read a book while listening to the calls of the loons; paddle a canoe around the lake shore; swing in a hammock or go for a nature walk.
 Nimpo Lake is the perfect spot to unwind and de-stress.

 Our large screened-in gazebo is available for all guests to use.
 It has a central fire pit, books, games, and music.
 It is a great spot to sit and read, or visit, and have bug-free camp fires.
 If the weather turns rainy, stay dry and cozy by the fire in the gazebo.
 It can be used during outdoor camp fire bans.
 DUE TO COVID19 guests will have to take separate times in the Gazebo to ensure Social Distancing.

 Nimpo Lake is famous for it's wild rainbow trout.
 Most come in between 1-3 lbs and some have been found up to 5 lbs, if you are a really lucky angler.
 Cast your line - enjoy excellent fishing in Nimpo Lake.
 The limit is now 8 fish per day, per license.
 The take home is 2 days catch (16 fish).